 What are the worst companion plants for collard greens?

 Like some human families, certain plant families like brassicas simply do not play well together, and so other brassicas tend to make for the WORST companions for your collard greens.
-They will fight tooth and nail for resources, for one thing, and as they are all heavy eaters that need a lot of love, sunlight, and nutrients, the end result at BEST will be a poor harvest.
+They will fight tooth and nail for resources, for one thing, and as they are all heavy eaters who need a lot of love, sunlight, and nutrients, the end result at BEST will be a poor harvest.

 It can be much worse, however, as putting all your brassicas in one place is basically like laying out a Thanksgiving dinner for pests, and short of encasing your brassicas in a bubble, pests can and WILL find them and you won’t like the end result.